gnocchixyz/gnocchi/doc/source/configuration.rst

 these drivers need a distributed locking mechanism.
 This is provided by the 'coordinator' of the `tooz`_ library.

-By default, the configured backend for `tooz`_ is `file`, this allows locking across workers on the same node.
+By default, the configured backend for `tooz`_ is the same as the indexer (*PostgreSQL* or *MySQL*).
+This allows locking across workers from different nodes.

-In a multi-nodes deployment, the coordinator needs to be changed via the storage/coordination_url configuration options to one of the other `tooz backends`_.
+For a more robust multi-nodes deployment, the coordinator may be changed via the `storage.coordination_url` configuration option to one of the other `tooz backends`_.

 For example to use Redis backend::